 A portion of our gifts cover outreach specifically to congregation members: fellowship events, outreach to those in a time of need, our newsletter, our stewardship drive, the organization of special worship services, and our annual luncheon.

-As we worship each Sunday in Duke Chapel, few realize the dozens of details that go into making the service speak to each of us such as the preparation of the communion table, the nursery for the little ones, children's activity bags, music and prayer ministries, and the Christmas Eve services.
+As we worship each Sunday in Duke University Chapel, few realize the dozens of details that go into making the service speak to each of us such as the preparation of the communion table, the nursery for the little ones, children's activity bags, music and prayer ministries, and the Christmas Eve services.

-If you wish to financially support the ministries of The Congregation at Duke Chapel there are several ways you may do so.
+If you wish to financially support the ministries of The Congregation at Duke University Chapel there are several ways you may do so.

-To support the Congregation, place checks made out to "The Congregation at Duke Chapel" or cash enclosed in an envelope marked "Congregation" in the offering plate during Sunday morning worship.
+To support the Congregation, place checks made out to "The Congregation at Duke University Chapel" or cash enclosed in an envelope marked "Congregation" in the offering plate during Sunday morning worship.
 Other undesignated gifts received in the offering plates support the programs of Duke University Chapel or special mission projects as announced.

 You are welcome to mail a gift to the Congregation at any time using the following address: